MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/intro/compliance.md

 ## Shared responsibility

 Compliance for cloud services is a shared responsibility between cloud service providers and their customers.
-For more, see [Shared Responsibilities for Cloud Computing](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility).
+For more information, see [Shared responsibility in the cloud](https://docs.microsoft.com/azure/security/fundamentals/shared-responsibility).